PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-05-14-using-signed-rdp-certificates.md

 ## Updates
 ### Using Traditional "Server Authentication" Certificates
-I found that the "Remote Desktop Authentication" Extended Key Usage is only required when using GPO.
-The "Server Authentication" attribute also works but you must manually set the certificate to be used by thumbprint on the host.
+~~I found that the "Remote Desktop Authentication" Extended Key Usage is only required when using GPO.~~ (Even this needs further clarification) The "Server Authentication" attribute also works but you must manually set the certificate to be used by thumbprint on the host.

 > The "Enhanced Key Usage" extension has a value of either "Server Authentication" or "Remote Desktop Authentication" (1.3.6.1.4.1.311.54.1.2).
 Certificates with no "Enhanced Key Usage" extension can be used as well. [source](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/configuring-remote-desktop-certificates/ba-p/247007)